 a.
 Who is the man that fears the LORD?
 Him shall He teach: Using the Hebrew poetic tool of repetition, David set the idea of humility (Psalm 25:9) next to the idea of a reverent fear of God.
 The two concepts are closely connected, and this humble, reverent person can expect the gift of God’s guidance and instruction.

 b.
 He himself shall dwell in prosperity: David described the earthly, material blessings that often come to the humble and reverent.
-We sense that perhaps David said this in faith; that though his present situation was bad, he trusted that prosperity and blessing for his descendants would come in time.
+We sense that perhaps David said this in faith; though his present situation was bad, he trusted that prosperity and blessing for his descendants would come in time.

 c.
 The secret of the LORD is with those who fear Him, and He will show them His covenant: After touching on the material blessings that may come to the humble and reverent man, David then spoke of the greatest blessing that one may receive – the secret of the LORD, and a greater understanding of His covenant.